Chart Color Schemes

 Keilor Downs has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Eleven projects are identified by AreaSearch as potentially impacting the area.
-Key ones include Essendon Keilor College - East Keilor Campus, Keilor Central Shopping Centre Redevelopment, Rosemont Townhomes, and 20 Packard Street Townhouses.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 11 projects likely to impact the area.
+Key projects include Essendon Keilor College - East Keilor Campus, Keilor Central Shopping Centre Redevelopment, Rosemont Townhomes, and 20 Packard Street Townhouses.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.